asd65241/lifemall-waybill/README.md

-# LifemallWaybill
+# Lifemall Waybill Printer

-This project is made for Lifemall HK for making their shipping waybill automatically using the csv file from the shopage e-shop.
+This project is made for [Lifemall HK](https://lifemall.com.hk) for printing the shipping waybill automatically using the csv file from the shopage e-shop.
 This project is fully built using Angular.

 ## Usage